 The grand project, dubbed ‘Albertopolis’, was unfinished by the time Prince Albert died of typhoid in 1861, but by the end of the nineteenth century a whole cluster of cultural institutions had settled in South Kensington; they include the Royal Albert Hall, the Royal College of Art, the Natural History Museum and the Victoria & Albert Museum.

-Albert’s memorial was appropriately erected opposite the Royal Albert Hall, near the location of the Exhibition of 1851.
+Albert’s memorial was appropriately erected opposite the Royal Albert Hall, in the Kensington Gardens, near the location of the Exhibition of 1851.
 The memorial was commissioned by Queen Victoria as a tribute to her late consort.

-The monument, standing 175 ft/53 m tall, was built from 1864 to 1876 after a neo-Gothic design by Sir George Gilbert Scott.
-A 14 ft/4 m high gilded statue shows Albert seated under a pinnacle, holding a catalogue of the 1851 Great Exhibition.
+The monument, standing 175 feet/53 meters tall, was built from 1864 to 1876 after a Neo-Gothic design by Sir George Gilbert Scott.
+A 14-feet-tall (4 meters) gilded statue shows Albert seated under a pinnacle, holding a catalogue of the 1851 Great Exhibition.
 The pinnacle is set on a base with a large frieze.
 It is adorned with marble reliefs of 178 people, mostly artists.

-Since 1914 the monument had been blackened, supposedly to avoid becoming a target of German zeppelin bombing raids.
-Between 1994 and 1998 the decaying monument was restored and Albert’s statue was re-gilded.
+In 1914 the monument was blackened, supposedly to avoid becoming a target of German zeppelin bombing raids.
+Between 1994 and 1998 the by then decaying monument was restored and Albert’s statue was re-gilded.